By Matt Fleischer — FPV pilot since 2015

 What is the best LiPo charger for FPV?

 The iSDT Q8 Max is the best all-around FPV charger for most pilots.
 It’s a 1000W, 30A DC charger that handles 1S–8S, so one unit covers whoops through 6S race packs.
-Beginners who want a wall-plug option can go with an AC/DC charger like the HOTA D6 Pro instead.
+Beginners who want a wall-plug option should go with an AC/DC charger like the HOTA D6 Pro instead.

 What’s the difference between an AC/DC and a DC LiPo charger?

 An AC/DC charger has a built-in power supply and plugs straight into the wall — simplest for home and travel.
-A DC-only charger like the Q8 Max has no wall plug and needs a separate power supply or a DC source such as a car battery, but it’s lighter and often more powerful for the price.
+A DC-only charger like the Q8 Max has no wall plug and needs a separate power supply or a DC source such as a car battery, but it’s lighter and usually offers more power for the price.

 How powerful a LiPo charger do I need?